-- For a .xsd file, the XML content of the file is displayed. - For an image file, such as a .gif file or a .jpg file, the corresponding image is displayed. - Click \( \Price \) to enlarge the image. - Click \( \frac{1}{2} \) to reduce the image. - Click to restore the image to its original size.
+- For a .xsd file, the XML content of the file is displayed. - For an image file, such as a .gif file or a .jpg file, the corresponding image is displayed. - Click \(\Price \) to enlarge the image. - Click \(\frac{1}{2} \) to reduce the image. - Click do view the image at its actual size.
+For large images, only the upper left part of the image is displayed. - Click to resize the preview image so that it fits exactly in the preview area.